 A potential new member of this family was identified on the basis of sequence homology.
 However, when it was expressed in E. coli and refolded from inclusion bodies, it appeared to be a monomer based on its elution relative to standards on size-exclusion chromatography (SEC).
 Did this mean it was not truly a member of this family, or simply that it was not correctly refolded, or was the mass estimate from SEC wrong?

-The graph to the right shows some sedimentation equilibrium data for this molecule, showing the concentration as a function of position within the cell as monitored by absorbance at 230 nm.
+The graph below shows some sedimentation equilibrium data for this molecule, showing the concentration as a function of position within the cell as monitored by absorbance at 230 nm.
 Note that the total amount of protein for this experiment was <10 micrograms.

 Although the results for only a single sample and rotor speed are shown here, in general to quantitatively characterize a protein and whether it self-associates we run 3-9 samples over a broad range of loading concentrations and at two or more rotor speeds, and these data are then simultaneously ("globally") analyzed.